Pensacola-class cruiser: Description

+The secondary armament initially consisted of four 5-inch dual-purpose guns in single mounts spread around the aft superstructure.
+The decision to double this to eight guns along with installing a pair of Mark 19 directors for them was approved in 1933, but funds were only released in 1938.
+The four additional guns were mounted on the communication platform abeam the bridge.
+The Mark 19 directors were replaced by more modern Mark 33 directors beginning in 1943.

+Initially no light anti-aircraft weaponry was installed, however in 1934 eight .50-cal machine guns were installed on the fore- and mainmasts.
+By early 1941 these were joined by a quartet of quadruple 1.1 in anti-aircraft guns.
+During the war these weapons were gradually replaced with 40 mm Bofors guns and 20 mm Oerlikon autocannons, with the ships carrying seven(Pensacola) or six(Salt Lake City) quadruple mounts of the former and eighteen in twin mounts(Pensacola) or nineteen in single mounts(Salt Lake City) of the latter by 1945.

+Two triple 21-inch torpedo tubes were initially carried, however they were ordered removed in 1934 and had been removed by 1936.

 Unfortunately, because of the rather unusual main battery layout and their heavy tripod fore-masts, they were top-heavy and prone to excessive rolling.
 This combined with low freeboard forward made them inferior seaboats compared to later designs.
 Rework in the shipyards modified the hull and superstructure in the 1930s to eliminate the rolling.

 The Navy built only two ships in this class before switching to the design.
 Many of the deficiencies of the Pensacolas were corrected by reducing the main battery to three triple turrets (two forward, one aft) and adding another upper deck forward of amidships.